widavies/VocalCord/README.md

 - [Google Speech to Text](https://cloud.google.com/speech-to-text) is used for speech recognition, it's decently fast and provides accurate transcripts.
 - [Google Text to Speech](https://cloud.google.com/text-to-speech/) is used for text to speech generation, it works great and is fast.
 - VocalCord officially supports Windows and Linux
+- Thanks to [Olical](https://github.com/Olical/clojure-wake-word-detection) for some great examples that really helped in developing the bot.

 # Setup
 ### Porcupine wake phrases